ufs-community/UFS_UTILS/docs/source/chgres_cube.rst

             * rescale_soil_moisture - adjust total soil moisture for differences between soil type on input and target FV3 grids.
 Required to preserve latent/sensible heat fluxes.
             * roughness - set roughness length at land and sea/lake ice.
 At land, a vegetation type-based lookup table is used.
             * qc_check - some consistency checks.
+      * surface_target_data.F90 - Holds the target grid surface ESMF fields.
-      * search_util.f90 - searches for the nearest valid land/non-land data where the input and target fv3 land-mask differ.
+      * search_util.F90 - searches for the nearest valid land/non-land data where the input and target fv3 land-mask differ.
 Example: when the target FV3 grid depicts an island that is not resolved by the input data.
 If nearby valid data is not found, a default value is used.
+      * thompson_mp_climo_data.F90 - Processes climatological Thompson micro-physics fields.
+      * wam_climo_data.f90 - Process vertical profile climatological data for the Whole Atmosphere Model.

 Configuring and using chgres_cube for global applications
 ---------------------------------------------------------